vanus-labs/docs/content/user-guides/connector-guides/source/amazon-eventbridge/setup.md

 ## Getting Started

-To obtain all Amazon Eventbridge events using Webhook in Vanus Cloud, follow these steps:
+To obtain all Amazon Eventbridge events in Vanus Cloud, follow these steps:

 1. Log in to your [Vanus Dashboard](https://cloud.vanus.ai/dashboard).
 2. Click on the **create connection** button under connections.
 3. From the list of sources, choose **Amazon Eventbridge**.
 4. Click **Next** and finish the configurations.
    ![](images/eventbridge.png)
-5. Select your connection and get the payload from the Amazon EventBridge information.
+5. After creating your connection, select Eventbridge connection and get the payload URl from the Amazon EventBridge information.
    ![](images/eventbridge-webhook.png)

 ### Configuring Amazon Eventbridge to Send Webhook Events